namubiru32/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 13: a function that returns the weighted average of all integers tuple Task 14: a function that computes the square value of all integers of a matrix using map Task 15: a function that deletes keys with a specific value in a dictionary.
+Task 16: C functions that print some basic info about Python lists and Python bytes objects.